DriftSolutions/PackageTrackr/README.md

 ## Overview

 PackageTrackr is a lightweight, self-hosted app to monitor your incoming/outgoing packages.
-It integrates with the 17track API to provide comprehensive tracking information for packages from multiple carriers including UPS, USPS, FedEx, YunExpress, China Post, SF Express, and Amazon.
+It integrates with the 17track API to provide comprehensive tracking information for packages from multiple carriers.

 ## Features

-- **Multi-Carrier Support**: Track packages from UPS, USPS, FedEx, YunExpress, China Post, SF Express, and Amazon
+- **Multi-Carrier Support**: Track packages from UPS, USPS, FedEx, YunExpress, China Post, SF Express, and more
 - **Real-Time Updates**: Webhook integration with 17track API for instant tracking updates (they don't seem to be super fast, at least not on the free tier)
 - **Email Integration**: Forward shipping emails to automatically extract and add tracking numbers
+- **Amazon Tracking**: If you use the email integration feature, it will virtually track your Amazon orders from those emails.
+Amazon doesn't provide a tracking API, so that's the best we can do
 - **User Authentication**: Secure user registration and login system
 - **Package Organization**:
   - Multiple views (Current, Archive, Trash)